Send the link below via email or IMCopy

 *Note: Care 2 min. for a drowning victim, then call 9-1-1

-*If it's a child/infant, you must first get the parent/guardian's consent if present; if no parent/guardian is present, you have implied consent.
+*Before giving care to an infant/child, you must first get the parent/guardian's consent if present; if no parent/guardian is present, you have implied consent.

 Moving or Not Moving an ill/injured person